 • Stockphotos.
 We don’t need to see a generic “model” family sitting in a pool, a stock couple smiling around a campfire, or a sunset from a stock library.
 We want to see YOUR pool.
 We want to see what YOUR campground is like.
 Your guests want to know what makes YOUR campground unique, not a series of photos you’ve licensed from somewhere else.

 • An outdated “Copyright” date at the bottom of your website.
-It would be better to not show a date than to show a date that shows you haven’t updated your website in 5 or 10 years.
+It would be better not to show a date than to show one that suggests you haven’t updated your website in 5 or 10 years.
 If you’re not keeping your website in top shape, we’re concerned the same may be true of your campground.

 • Autoplay music or sound effects.
-More likely to startle an unexpecting visitor than encourage them to book.
+More likely to startle an unsuspecting visitor than encourage them to book.

 Focusing on simple design, ease of use, and modern design trends creates a positive user experience and encourages more bookings.
 Remember, a well-designed new website is a powerful tool for attracting and retaining campers.